Mkhosi99/sorting_algorithms/README.md

 -   GitHub repository: `sorting_algorithms`
 -   File: `0-bubble_sort.c, 0-O`

- Done?
-Help Check your code Ask for a new correction QA Review

 ### 1\.
 Insertion sort

 mandatory

-Score: 100.00% (Checks completed: 100.00%)

 Write a function that sorts a doubly linked list of integers in ascending order using the [Insertion sort](https://alx-intranet.hbtn.io/rltoken/GocxRKbPdsmERXeOHMCO2w "Insertion sort") algorithm